-In the novel Edward distinctly says his favorite is mountain lion.
+In the novel, Edward distinctly says his favorite is mountain lion.
 In the opening scene of the film, Edward is seen attacking a deer.
 The Cullen family does hunt deer, and Edward explains that Carlisle attacked a herd of deer when he was thirsty, discovering that animals substituted the desire to drink from humans.
 In the film Breaking Dawn, Bella is seen attacking a mountain lion.
 Not a big leap in the film from the book, but Edward’s preference is veiled in the movies.

 Bella doesn’t see Jacob when Charlie gives her the red truck as a birthday present.
-In the book Bella meets Jacob for the first time after years at La Push Beach.
+In the book, Bella meets Jacob for the first time after years at La Push Beach.
 The change in the movie was for timing purposes.
 The situation set up Jacob’s ability to refurbish old vehicles for New Moon.

 Alice’s story is never mentioned in the Twilight film.
-In the novel we hear about her history in more detail.
-As a human Alice was committed to an insane asylum because of her visions, and a vampire bit her in an act of mercy to save her from James.
+In the novel, we hear about her history in more detail.
+As a human, Alice was committed to an insane asylum because of her visions, and a vampire bit her in an act of mercy to save her from James.
 Alice’s past is retold in the novel when James has Bella cornered in the Ballet studio.
 It is brought out that James actually knew Alice, and was hunting her because as a human she was his singer, then Alice was transformed into a vampire.
 There is no mention of this in the movie.

 Fans enjoyed the fight scene in the movie between Edward and James.
 It made sense Edward would fight James, taking into account James harmed the one person that mattered the most to Edward.
-It was so much fun watching Alice tear James head off, and then the Cullen’s burn the pieces.
+It was so much fun watching Alice tear James' head off, and then the Cullen’s burn the pieces.
 Unfortunately, there was no fight scene in the novel.
 Whatever scuffle did take place between the Cullen's and James, the reader was not privy to, because Bella was unconscious and she only heard Edward’s voice find her.
 The readers got to see this action scene in the movie.

 Bella’s dream is an important part of the plot in Twilight.
 The Twilight novel mentions the Quileute legends and that the tribe is descended from wolves.
 Bella falls asleep to see Edward in the woods threatened by Jacob, and she actually sees Jacob turn into a wolf in the dream.
 The funny thing is Stephanie Meyers actually had no plans of including werewolves in the plot at this point.
-Never the less Bella’s dream describes Jacob turn into a wolf and try to protect Bella from Edward, Bella screams at the wolf not to hurt Edward, because she realizes she loves Edward.
+Nevertheless Bella’s dream describes Jacob turning into a wolf and trying to protect Bella from Edward.
+Bella screams at the wolf not to hurt Edward, because she realizes she loves him.
 In the movie her dream was somewhat different, she had a dream of Edward as a vampire actually biting her, and the dream is kind of a dark imitation of a vampire painting.
 It is a creepy image because Bella is spooked by her vampire reading, and it is the only time we see Edward as a traditional vampire in the film.
 It is unfortunate the original dream wasn’t kept, considering how prophetic Bella’s dream was for the entire plot of the Twilight saga.
 The shadowing of the conflict between werewolves and vampires was there in Bella’s dream, all along.